oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

     }
     Paths = Enumerated(Pointer(Catalog))

-JSON Pointer ([RFC 6901](#rfc6901)) defines the syntax for identifying a specific value within a document, similar to a filesystem pathname or a URI.
+JSON Pointer ([RFC 6901](#rfc6901)) defines the syntax for identifying a specific value within a document.
 Pointer is a type option ([Table 3-2](#table-3-2-type-options)) that produces an Enumerated type containing JSON Pointer strings.
-In this example, Catalog field "a" is a single type and field "b" is designated as a collection of types by the "dir" option.
+In this example, Catalog field "a" is a single type and field "b" is designated as a collection by the "dir" option.
-As a result, the "Paths" type, maintained by hand or generated with the Pointer extension, lists the valid identifiers for members of a category:
+As a result, the "Paths" type, maintained by hand or generated with the Pointer extension, lists the valid identifiers for members of an application-defined category:

     Paths = Enumerated {
         1 a,                    // Item 1